rosalindfranklininstitute/RedLionfish/README.md

 ### Debug installation
-If you want to test and modify the code then you should probably install instead using:
+If you want to test and modify the code then you should probably install in debug mode using:

 `python setup.py develop`

+or

+`pip install -e .`

 ## More information